 Red Vintage Car in Italy

 As alluded to above, the beauty of renting a car to travel around Italy is the sheer freedom it affords you.
 Want to go on a road trip through Tuscany?
 No problem.
 Staying in Rome and want to make a day trip to Pompeii and then swing over to the Amalfi Coast afterward for a night in Positano?
 Not an issue.
-The ability to go anywhere you want, any time you want, is what makes renting a car the best way to travel around Italy.
+The ability to go anywhere you want, any time you want, makes renting a car the best way to travel around Italy.

 Getting Around Italy by Train